apchavan/virtual-self-driving-car/README.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./output.gif" />

+* _Setup instructions also provided in **Instructions.txt** file of project root, so you can follow there if required._ <BR />
+* _Each source code file contains comments to explain meaning of that code along with some reference links._

 ## About project :information_source:
-The virtual self driving car is a reinforcement learning project developed using two awesome frameworks of <a href="https://python.org/">Python</a>:
+The virtual self driving car is a reinforcement learning mini-project developed using two awesome frameworks of <a href="https://python.org/">Python</a>:
  1. <a href="https://kivy.org/">Kivy</a> framework :kiwi_fruit: (used for GUI as environment) and <BR />
  2. <a href="https://pytorch.org/">PyTorch</a> framework :fire: (used for reinforcement learning). <BR /><BR />